 To ensure a flaky crust, chill the butter and the flour before using.
 A food processor yields the best results, but you can use a pastry cutter instead; work quickly so that the butter remains cold.
-This recipe provides the crust for our Spiced Apple Pie, Pear-Cranberry Pie, and our Maple Pumpkin Pie.
+This recipe provides the crust for our Spiced Apple, Pear-Cranberry, and Maple Pumpkin pies.

 - Yield: Makes enough for 1 double-crust or 2 single-crust 9-inch pies

 Source: Martha Stewart Living, November 2007